ajtanskanen/econogym/README.md

 ### v2 - improved

-A more realistic environment with 15 states.
-This is the version used in article Tanskanen (2020b) Includes fixes to version v1.
+A version of the model with 15 states.
+This is the version used in article Tanskanen (2020) Includes fixes to version v1.

 ### v3 - the last model with single individuals